 Supervised field experience in paid or unpaid internship in school counseling.
 Candidates develop competencies in assessment and data-based decision making, consultation and systems change, cognitive and academic interventions, mental health interventions, and home/school/community collaboration.
 In addition to the required field experience, students are expected to participate in fifteen (15) hours of on-campus seminar and group supervision each semester.
 Candidates for the PPS credential will complete 300 hours of field experience for each course with satisfactory evaluations by the university and district supervisors.
 Up to 150 hours of the total shall be devoted to issues of diversity.
 This may be satisfied with up to 100 clock hours in a diversity program or with the development and implementation of a program that addresses diversity issues.
 AND at least 50 clock hours shall be with at least 10 pupils (individually or in a group) of a racial and ethnic background different from that of the candidate.
-OR, all 50 clock hours with pupils of a racial and ethnic background different from the candidate.
-(Standard 31) Appropriate settings and activities will be documented by institutional records.
-This may be done on a full-time basis over the course of one academic year, or on a part-time basis over the period of no more than two consecutive academic years.
+OR, all 50 clock hours with pupils of a racial and ethnic background different from the course of one academic year, or on a part-time basis over the period of no more than two consecutive academic years.
 Prerequisite: successful completion of all coursework, including a minimum of 100 hours of practicum experience, approval for the internship by the Education Committee, and approval of fieldwork site by program coordinator or advisor.
 Prerequisite: Declared School Counseling Specialization.